-Management Objective Management Strategies planning).
+Management Objective Management Strategies planning). planning).
 Utilize Lil'wat Nation's Botanical Resource Strategy 21 where applicable to minimize impacts on culturally important plants.
 Support Lil'wat efforts to secure establishment of a land designation to protect the botanically significant area adjacent to the conservancy.
-Enhance visitor knowledge and understanding of First Nations Use interpretive signage to highlight cultural significance of the area. interests in Nlháxten/Cerise Creek.
-Include Ucwalmícwts language and place names on signs where appropriate.
-Offer non-motorized tours to share First Nations cultural knowledge of the area.
+Use interpretive signage to highlight cultural significant of the area.
+Include Ucwalmícwts language and place names on sign where appropriate. designation to protect the botanically significant area Enhance visitor knowledge and understanding of First Nations ose mes promo signage to mgg.re carear at significant interests in Nlháxten/Cerise Creek. morade conditiones language and proce names on signs offer from motorized today to share this reactions edited at